Determinantal point process models and statistical inference : Extended version: Stationary models

 In the remainder of this section, we consider the special case $\gamma=1/\nu$, so

 We call a DPP model with a spectral density of the form \eqref{eq:specdenpowerexp} a power exponential spectral model.
 For $\nu=2$, this is the Gaussian model of Section~\ref{sec:examples}.

-For the power exponential spectral model, for fixed $\rho$ and $\nu$, $\alpha$ has an upper limit $\alpha_{\max}$ given by $\alpha^d_{\max}=\Gamma(d/\nu+1)r^{-d}$, where $r^d=\rho d \Gamma(d/2) / (2\pi^{d/2})$.
+For the power exponential spectral model, for fixed $\rho$ and $\nu$, $\alpha$ has an upper limit $\alpha_{\max}$ given by $\alpha^d_{\max}=\Gamma(d/\nu+1)\tau^{-d}$, where $\tau^d=\rho \Gamma(d/2+1) / \pi^{d/2}$.
 For the choice $\alpha=\alpha_{\max}$ in \eqref{eq:specdenpowerexp}, the spectral density of the power exponential spectral model becomes

-Note that this function tends to the indicator function over the set $\{\|x\|\leq r\}$ as $\nu$ tends to $\infty$.
-This limiting case corresponds to a 'most repulsive possible stationary DPP' as discussed in detail in Section~\ref{sec:quantify}.
+Note that this function tends to the indicator function over the set $\{\|x\|\leq \tau\}$ as $\nu$ tends to $\infty$.
+This limiting case corresponds to the most repulsive stationary DPP as specified in Appendix~\ref{sec:quantify}.
+For $d=2$, $C_0$ is then proportional to a 'jinc-like' function:

 Figure~\ref{fig:gengamma} illustrates some properties of the power exponential spectral model when $\alpha=\alpha_{\max}$ and $\nu=1,2,3,5,10,\infty$.
 Recall that $\nu=2$ is the Gaussian model.
 Figure~\ref{fig:gengamma}\subref{fig:gengamma:specden} shows the spectral density for these cases.
 Note that the spectral density approaches an indicator function as $\nu\to\infty$.
 Since we are not aware of a close form expression for $C_0=\mathcal F^{-1}(\varphi)$ when $\varphi$ is given by \eqref{e:527}, we approximate $C_0$ by the periodic method discussed in Section~\ref{sec:approx2}, leading to approximating pair correlation functions shown in Figure~\ref{fig:gengamma}\subref{fig:gengamma:pcf}.
 Figure~\ref{fig:gengamma}\subref{fig:gengamma:L} shows the corresponding approximations of $L(r)-r$ (analogously to Figure~\ref{fig:compareLdiff} in Section~\ref{sec:examples}).
-Figure~\ref{fig:gengamma} is discussed in further detail in Section~\ref{sec:quantify}.
+Figure~\ref{fig:gengamma} is discussed in further detail in Appendix~\ref{sec:quantify}.